climateconnect/climateconnect/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Aim to reference the GitHub issue number here (e.g. "#XXX") improve discoverability. -->
 _Include summary of the change and list any required dependencies or downstream impact._

-## Test Plan
+## Test plan
-Please include a test plan of new feature, how you verify changes and include relevant test configuration details for the reviewer(s).
+_Include relevant test configuration details for the reviewer(s), and steps to test and verify new feature._

 ## Before landing